owainm713/RFM69HCW-Python-Module/README.md

 # RFM69HCW-Python-Module
-Python 2.x Module for use with the adafruit RFM69HCW breakout board and the Raspberry Pi
+Python 2.x, 3.x Module for use with the adafruit RFM69HCW breakout board and the Raspberry Pi

-To use this module, run your program as the root user,  i.e. sudo...
+To use this module, you no longer need to run it as root, i.e. sudo...

 The module uses and relies on py-spidev and python-dev to be installed to use the SPI interface.
 SPI also needs to be enabled on each Raspberry Pi.